apache/pulsar-site/contribute/develop-triage.md

 You can concern that some stale issues are still relevant but get closed eagerly.

 Do worry!
 Anyone is expected to search before asking.
-And once they find a closed issue is relevant, they can pick a up or open a new one and refer to the previous one.
+And once they find a closed issue is relevant, they can pick it up or open a new one and refer to the previous one.
 This is always viable and here are some examples:

 * [DB2 Connector for Pulsar](https://github.com/apache/pulsar/issues/7837) was picked up with a new volunteer working on it;
 * [Support basic-authentication in function url](https://github.com/apache/pulsar/issues/19910) refers to a closed issue and supersedes it.